PranavSingh21/WibeChek/README.md

 1. **Login** – Fast Google sign-in, frictionless onboarding.
 2. **Home** – Browse or create vibes for your different groups; see all details with how many friends are "in" for each vibe.
 3. **Image/Name** – Edit you name and profile image quickly by one click.
-4. **Settings Menu Page** – Quickly create/ join groups and see all of your groups, with sign out otpion.
+4. **Settings Menu Page** – Quickly create/ join groups and see all of your groups, with sign out option.

 ---